 Residents enjoy the unusually hilly terrain loaded with thousands of trees, bird life and the pristine 9-acre UofSC Belser Arboretum, an education laboratory on a tributary of the Gills Creek Watershed.

 Heathwood and Sims City Parks are within six blocks.
 Students walk, bike, scooter, and bus to Dreher High School, Rosewood Elementary and Hand Middle School.
-The private St. Joseph Catholic Elementary School is adjacent to Sherwood Forest.
+The private St. Joseph Catholic Elementary School is adjacent to Sherwood Forest, and the private Hammond School and Heathwood Hall Episcopal School are nearby.
 Midlands Technical College Beltline Campus offers 120 programs and adjoins the neighborhood.
 All are award winning institutions.

 Notably, Sherwood Forest encompasses the Original Historic Frogtown Community, just east of Kilbourne Road.
 It includes about 45 residences traditionally owned by African Americans.